 - Classified mental disorders

-Let’s put it another way: a therapist can talk a patient through an anxiety disorder or an eating disorder, but that therapist may not have the authority to provide you with any medications or medical treatment.
+Let’s put it another way: a therapist can talk a patient through an anxiety disorder or an eating disorder, but that therapist may not be able to provide you with any medications or medical treatment.
 This may be necessary for you to recover from your condition.

-Instead, this responsibility falls to a psychiatrist who has been certified through the American Psychiatric Association.
+Instead, this responsibility falls to a psychiatrist certified through the American Psychiatric Association.
 In that case, the easiest way to tell the difference between a therapist and a psychiatrist is to determine whether or not the party you’re visiting can write prescriptions.

 What Can Therapists Do?

-Prescriptions may be off the table, but therapists can still provide patients with access to a wide range of essential mental health treatments and services.
+Prescriptions may be off the table, but therapists can still provide patients access to essential mental health treatments and services.
 There are several different types of therapists, including: